UniForceMusic/php-duckdb-cli/README.md

 use UniForceMusic\PHPDuckDBCLI\DuckDB;

 $duckdb = new DuckDB('database.db');

+// Also possible to initialize using static methods
+// DuckDB::file('/path/to/file');
+// DuckDB::memory();
 ```

 Argument 1 (file) can be null if you want to use an in memory database.